AHalic/Pascal-Compiler/README.md

 # Pascal-Compiler

-This is a implementation of a Pascal compiler using Java made by:
+This is an implementation of a Pascal compiler using Java made by:
 Gabriel Soares, Marco Oliari and Sophie Dilhon